Kommunicate-io/Kommunicate-Web-SDK/docs/docs/actionable-messages.md

 }
 ```

-## Generic Card
+## Cards
 The card template is a list of structured items with title, subtitle, image, and buttons.
+There are two type of Cards supported in Kommunicate:
+* Generic Card
+* Carousel Card

+### Generic Card
 ![Generic Card Template](/img/generic-card.jpg)
 * **Components of card template** <br>
  A card template may contain below items: